MicrosoftDocs/sql-docs/docs/2014/database-engine/create-primary-keys.md

 ms.assetid: 85c623ca-4656-4d70-a9db-ee4d897cd214
 caps.latest.revision: 17
 author: "craigg-msft"
-ms.author: "rickbyh"
+ms.author: "craigg"
 manager: "jhubbard"
 ---
 # Create Primary Keys
-  You can define a primary key in [!INCLUDE[ssCurrent](../../includes/sscurrent-md.md)] by using [!INCLUDE[ssManStudioFull](../../includes/ssmanstudiofull-md.md)] or [!INCLUDE[tsql](../../includes/tsql-md.md)].
+  You can define a primary key in [!INCLUDE[ssCurrent](../includes/sscurrent-md.md)] by using [!INCLUDE[ssManStudioFull](../includes/ssmanstudiofull-md.md)] or [!INCLUDE[tsql](../includes/tsql-md.md)].
 Creating a primary key automatically creates a corresponding unique, clustered or nonclustered index.

  **In This Topic**